onmyway133/plan-for-dummy-dev/README.md

 Don't worry about it.
 I know it. **WE'RE DUMMY TOO**.

-The secondary reason is I don't want to stay and work at VN anymore.
-Not because they people or quality of company or environment or gorvement.
+The secondary reason is I don't want to stay and work in Vietnam anymore.
+Not because of the people or quality of company or environment or government.
 I know there are lot of awesome company/startup around here.
 Such as Gotit, NotABasement, Misfit, East Agile, ...

-All of them are really cool, and it was a my dream.
+All of them are really cool, and it was my dream.

-I don't want to be a "normal" people.
+I don't want to be just a "normal" people.

 1. Pass entrance examination university after high school
 2. Get a bachelors degree at 22 year old